gonczi/knights_tour/README.md

 Erlang practicing - Knight's tour problem

-The purpose of the project is to find all paths on a 5X5 board.
+The purpose of the project is to find all paths on a 5X5 board in the shortest time, written in erlang.

 ## Simple backtracking - knights_tour.erl